NeuroTechX/learn.neurotechedu.com/pages/oscillations.md

 # How do we extract neural oscillations as a feature of our EEG data?

-As previously mentioned the data obtained by EEF is captured as a function of time, but neural oscillations are described in units of frequency.
-In order to transform the data we must employ a Fourier transform.
+As previously mentioned data obtained by EEF are captured as a function of time, but neural oscillations are described in units of frequency.
+In order to transform data we must employ a Fourier transform.

 <!-- Include image of basic equation -->